 - Ethical handling of actual or apparent conflicts of interest between personal and professional relationships;

 - Full, fair, accurate, timely, and understandable disclosure in the reports that Plurilock is required to file with such securities exchange or quotation system or regulatory agency as may from time to time apply to the Company and in other public communications made by Plurilock;

 - Compliance with all applicable laws, rules and regulations.

-While there cannot be a specific rule for every situation that is encountered, Plurilock has adopted this Code to provide certain principles for the business conduct of the Company’s Board members, officers, employees and consultants and expects all to be familiar with and observe the Company’s other policies and procedures and adhere to high ethical standards in all their business dealings.
+While there cannot be a specific rule for every situation that is encountered, Plurilock has adopted this Code to provide certain principles for the business conduct of the Company’s Board members, officers, employees and staff and expects all to be familiar with and observe the Company’s other policies and procedures and adhere to high ethical standards in all their business dealings.

-All Board members, officers, employees and consultants must confirm in writing that they have read the Code conduct prior to joining the Company.
-A violation of the law, employment agreement, consulting agreement or this Code is a serious matter that will result in appropriate disciplinary action, including termination of employment.
+All Board members, officers, employees and staff must confirm in writing that they have read the Code conduct prior to joining the Company.
+A violation of the law, employment agreement or this Code is a serious matter that will result in appropriate disciplinary action, including termination of employment.
 In addition, violation of domestic or foreign laws, rules and regulations may subject you, as well as the Company, to civil and/or criminal penalties.

 The provisions of this Code may be amended or waived only by the Company’s Board and will be disclosed to shareholders as required by law or regulation.

 If there are any doubts about the application or interpretation of the Code, discuss the matter with the Chairman of the Board, and /or the Chief Executive Officer (“CEO”) and/or the Chief Financial Officer (“CFO”), as applicable.
 In applying the Code, the CEO will report to Plurilock’ s Board.

 1. Criteria for Ethical Decision Making